Patents and Trademarks

 - additional one year in case of certain new indications.

-Therefore, the marketing authorization for a generic (similar) medicinal product can enter into force at the earliest ten years after the grant of the marketing authorization for the reference (original) medicinal product.
+Therefore, the marketing authorisation for a generic (similar) medicinal product can enter into force at the earliest ten years after the grant of the marketing authorisation for the reference (original) medicinal product.

 7. Are there restrictions on the types of medicines or devices that can be granted patent and trademark protection?